 In terms of computation time, the OSSGD (as the AVSGD) is more than 3 times faster than the MLE.
 In comparison, the ADSGD is more than two times faster.

 For these reasons, the fast and asymptotically efficient OSSGD is a proper alternative to the averaged and the adapted stochastic gradient descent methods.

-It is worth noting that, for the specific case of the estimation of the parameters in the Gamma distribution, moment estimators \citep{BDN21} or other original explicit estimators \citep{YC17} could have been considered as initial guess estimation in the one-step procedure instead of the SGD.
+It can also be noticed that, for the specific case of the estimation of the parameters in the Gamma distribution, moment estimators \citep{BDN21} or other original explicit estimators \citep{YC17} could have been considered as initial guess estimation in the one-step procedure instead of the SGD.